 For many conversions, the IBR needs access to a directory with usable TrueType fonts.
 On a Windows machine, the default Windows fonts in C:\WINDOWS\Fonts will work.
 On a Linux machine, you may have fonts in a directory, for example: /usr/share/X11/fonts/TTF.

-b.
-Select Use internal graphics rendering under UNIX Rendering Options.
+- b.
+Select Use internal graphics rendering under UNIX Rendering Options. - c.
+Click Update.